HaydenWorrell/HaydenWorrell/README.md

 - 👋 Hi, I’m @HaydenWorrell
 - 👀 I’m interested in ...
 Learning more about software development
 - 🌱 I’m currently learning ...
-The C# language
+Python back end development on Boot.dev
 - 💞️ I’m looking to collaborate on ...
 Beginner level projects for now
-- 📫 How to reach me ...
-McSmilesPhone#7111 on Discord.
+- 📫 How to reach me ... mcsmiles on Discord.

 <!---
 HaydenWorrell/HaydenWorrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.